wwpass/passhub/README.md

 ## Build from source

-The project consistes of two github repositories: main, [wwpass/passhub](https://github.com/wwpass/passhub), and frontend, [wwpass/passhub-frontend](https://github.com/wwpass/passhub-frontend)
+The project consistes of two github repositories: main, [wwpass/passhub](https://github.com/wwpass/passhub), and frontend, [wwpass/passhub-frontend-v2](https://github.com/wwpass/passhub-frontend-v2)

+[!NOTE]
+The first project of PassHub client-side is no more supported, please use version2: [wwpass/passhub-frontend-v2](https://github.com/wwpass/passhub-frontend-v2)

 To build the tarball, install `nodejs` package on your development computer (nmp version **6.9+**)

 To compile the project from scratch, download the git repository wwpass/passhub and run